 Divorced, Never Married and Non-traditional Families and Tax Credits

-An important part of figuring income taxes is claiming dependency exemptions and credits.
-You can claim a dependency exemption for a "qualifying child" or a "qualifying relative."
+An important part of figuring income taxes is determining who you can claim as a dependent and what credits are available.
+You can claim as a dependent a "qualifying child" or a "qualifying relative."
 The rules on claiming dependents can be complicated, especially in families where parents are divorced, never married or when many generations of one family live together.
 Fortunately, free help is available for low-income taxpayers at Volunteer Income Tax Assistance (VITA) sites or Tax Counseling for the Elderly (TCE) sites in Iowa.

 The definitions of qualifying child and qualifying relative impact who can claim children or other relatives as dependents - and who cannot.
-Each dependency exemption lowers a taxpayer's taxable income by $3,650.
-Some very low-income taxpayers may not benefit from the dependency exemption itself.
-Where the taxpayer may benefit is from the refundable credit such as the Earned Income Credit.
-In most cases, you must be able to claim the dependency exemption in order to claim many of the child-oriented credits.
+This impacts whether you can claim refundable credits such as the Earned Income Credit.
 There are exceptions for divorced parents, never married parents or separated parents.
-Non-custodial parents may be able to claim the dependency exemptions and child tax credit, while the custodial parent may be able to claim the Child Dependent Credit and Earned Income Credit and Head of Household filing status.
+Non-custodial parents may be able to claim the child tax credit, while the custodial parent may be able to claim the Child and Dependent Care Credit, Earned Income Credit and Head of Household filing status.
+They may be able to alternate the child tax credit from year to year, but only a custodial parent is able to use a qualifying child for the Earned Income Credit.

-To make it easier to see what situations may come up, here are three examples.
+To make it easier to see what situations may come up, here are some examples.
 These examples involve three kinds of tax credits:

 - Under age 19, or under age 24 if they are full-time students, or;